 Three key elements to consider for IoT security

-In this instalment of our IoT Masters series, Francis D'Souza, Head of Strategy for Analytics & IoT Solutions at Thales, discusses the three key elements you need to consider when securing the IoT:
+In this video of our IoT Masters series, Francis D'Souza, discusses the three key elements you need to consider when securing the IoT:

 - Secure the device

 - Secure the channel in-between the device and the cloud

 Francis also discusses the two areas that are most overlooked when designing IoT solutions: